Traditions & Wildlife of the Golden Triangle: Taj Mahal, Ranthambore, Jaipur, & More - 11 Days

 Day 7: Heritage Walking Tour of Jaipur

-Day 8: Day-Trip to Amber Fort
+Day 8: Day Trip to Amer Palace Fort

 In the afternoon, you'll return to Jaipur to see the City Palace of Jaipur, which occupies a seventh of the city's total area, the Jantar Mantar astronomy instruments and observatory, and the famous pink Hawa Mahal (Palace of the Winds).

-Day 9: Jaipur Temple Tour - Varanasi
+Day 9: Jaipur Temple Tour, Fly to Varanasi

 Day 11: Depart Varanasi